Blaine Holt to Newsmax: UK Has 'Gone Rogue' Amid Ukraine-Russia Peace Talks

 In an appearance on "The Chris Salcedo Show," Holt voiced his concerns regarding the United Kingdom's reported agreement with Ukrainian President Volodymyr Zelenskyy to secure military access to eight ports within Ukraine.
 While he acknowledged optimism that peace discussions had advanced, Holt expressed unease over Britain's recent actions.

 "I'm very, very excited that this part got done.
-I didn't think it would, but the worry I have now is the UK has gone rogue," he said.
-"They are entering into an agreement with President Zelenskyy on getting eight ports for military access in Odessa, and that is not helpful."
+I didn't think it would, but the worry I have now is the U.K. has gone rogue," he said.
+"They are entering into an agreement with President Zelenskyy on getting eight ports for military access in Odesa, and that is not helpful."

 His remarks followed reports that the U.S. and Ukraine had reached an understanding in Saudi Arabia for a proposed 30-day ceasefire.
 As part of the agreement, Washington pledged to lift a freeze on intelligence sharing and military aid to Ukraine, CBS News reported.